academic-resources/odin/pattern_matching.md

 ---

 ### ** Hash Pattern Matching** Pattern Matching with Hashes works in a similar way to arrays with a couple of important differences.
 The first is that pattern matching only works for symbol keys, not string keys.
 The reason for this is to do with how Ruby matches against a hash.
 This may change in future Ruby versions.
-The second important difference is that unlike with arrays, you can match against parts of a Hash without having to handle the fact there may be additional key;value pairs.** We can match against the actual values of a hash** ```ruby
+The second important difference is that unlike with arrays, you can match against parts of a Hash without having to handle the fact there may be additional key;value pairs :**

-case { a: 'apple', b: 'banana' }
+We can match against the actual values of a hash** ```ruby case { a: 'apple', b: 'banana' }
 in { a: 'aardvark', b: 'bat' }
   puts :no_match